google/android-fhir/codelabs/datacapture/README.md

 throughout your application.
 Check out the
 [FHIR Engine Library](https://github.com/google/android-fhir/wiki/FHIR-Engine-Library)
-of the Android FHIR SDK to learn how to store and manage FHIR resources locally in your application and synchronize data with a FHIR server.
+of the Android FHIR SDK to learn how to store and manage FHIR resources locally in your application and synchronize data with a remote FHIR server.

 ### What we've covered